 “The best thing about improv is that no matter how bad your show is, it’s only 30 minutes, and never exists again.
 The worst thing is no matter how good your show is, it’s only 30 minutes, and never exists again.” – Mick Napier

 A great improv show is kinda like The Beatles At Shea Stadium: you really had to be there.
 Still, we wanted to try and capture some of that genius, so last year we started a blog called Improv Dialogue.
-Here are some favourite lines from shows so far.
+Here are some favourite lines so far:

 “The good thing about ice cream is, you can keep it in your freezer all year round.”